H.R. 1694: AI Accountability Act

 H.R.
 1694 Common Questions

-What counts as an accountability measure under the AI Accountability Act?
+What counts as an "accountability measure" in the AI Accountability Act?

-The bill requires the federal study to analyze how "trustworthy" is used in AI and how it relates to terms like "responsible" and "human-centric" under the AI Accountability Act (SEC.
-2(a)).
+The bill doesn't define them — it asks the study to.
+It directs Commerce to analyze how "trustworthy" is used in AI and how it relates to terms like "responsible" and "human-centric," reflecting a push to tighten loose language before any rules.

-HR 1694 requires recommendations on what information should be available to individuals, communities, and businesses that interact with, are affected by, or study AI systems (SEC.
-3(a)-(b)).
+The bill's transparency track asks what information should be available to people and businesses that interact with, are affected by, or study AI systems.
+Commerce would gather public feedback and recommend disclosure standards to Congress.

 Based on H.R.
 1694 bill text